 The exhibition includes a total of thirty-seven objects, findings from the excavations carried out in the wreck site since 2014.
 Among them the gold ring from the 2016 campaign, pieces of exceptional glass vases, a set of clay vases from the ship’s cargo, but also pieces of the ship itself, all objects that help the reconstruction of the most famous ancient shipwreck.
 The findings are accompanied by photographic material and videos from the underwater research conducted using the latest technology.

-The excavation’s dig diary of Lazaros Kolonas, the archaeologist who supervised the 1976 survey by French oceanologist Jacques-Yves Cousteau and Greek archaeologists, adds a special value to the exhibition with detailed descriptions of the works and drawings of the excavation and its findings.
+The excavation’s dig diary of Lazaros Kolonas, an archaeologist who participated in the 1976 survey by French oceanologist Jacques-Yves Cousteau and Greek archaeologists, adds a special value to the exhibition with detailed descriptions of the works and drawings of the excavation and its findings.
 The diary is exhibited alongside objects linked to the 1976 campaign which were recovered this year.

 The ship that sank around the middle of the 1st century BC in Antikythera, carrying a unique wealth of art and technology, such as the Antikythera Mechanism, continues to surprise us and one thing is certain: the adventure continues!